01 August, 2017

 The immediate impact of the decision however, is that it is no longer lawful for Claimant's to be made to pay Tribunal Fees in accordance with the Fees Order in order to bring a claim against their employer.
 In fact, Employment Tribunals are now refusing to take fee payments where physical Claim Forms are being lodged in hard copy at certain Tribunals.Therefore, it is prudent for employers to prepare themselves for the likelihood of an increase in Employment Tribunal claims being issued against them in the near future.

-If you are looking for any more information with regards to our services view our Housing & Regeneration section.
-You can also contact Laura Cieplak in our Housing & Regeneration department via email or phone on 01254 222354.
+For more information contact Laura Cieplak in our Housing & Regeneration department via email or phone on 01772 220188.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.